-breaking into Windows by cracking the admin password.
+Today, i am going to show you many aspects of the Windows Password Storage path, Method of Encryption, and breaking into Windows by cracking the admin password.
 We need this often for many reasons:

 1) Sometime we have forgotten our old password and Hint isn’t helping out.

 2) We want to break into someone computer to get the information.

 3) Just want to take revenge from someone.

 Lets, take a deep dive in Cracking Windows password and also where these are stored and in which format.

 SAM file and Password Hashes~Place where these passwords are stored in Hashes:

 Password Hashes – When you type your password into a Windows NT, 2000, or XP login Windows Seven, Vista etc Windows encrypts your password using a specific encryption scheme that turns your password into something that looks like this:

 This is a password Hash.
 This is what is actually being checked against when you type your password in.
 It encrypts what you typed and bounces it against what is stored in the Registry and/or SAM File.

 SAM File – Holds the user names and password hashes for every account on the local machine, or domain if it is a domain controller.